lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 * Updated to cTLS-09, which seems relatively stable.
 * Explained key and certificate identifiers.
 * Added a paragraph to introduce the section of underlying layers.
+* Added text explaining the difference between AKEs and protocols for protection of application data.
-* Added reference to RFC 7250, RFC 9547, and "Performance Comparison of EDHOC and DTLS 1.3 in Internet- of-Things Environments".
+* Added reference to RFC 7250, RFC 9547, and "Performance Comparison of EDHOC and DTLS 1.3 in Internet-of-Things Environments".
 * Editorial changes.

 Changes from -02 to -03: